sudoTinaW/blog/_posts/2021-03-10-linked-list.md

 - One-Pointer Vs Two-Pointer:

-  Most of signally linked list questions can be resolved by both one-pointer or two-pointer.
+  Most of singly linked list questions can be resolved by both one-pointer or two-pointer.
 Personally, I will use two-pointer over one-pointer because two pointer's variable name (slow and fast) is clearer than one pointer's(`cur`and `cur.next`).

   - One-Pointer skips the disqualified element one by one by modifying **current node's next property** to point to the elements after the next element.
 When the element find a valid element, **current node's property** will point to the valid element to maintain the last valid position.